Salisbury - Nathan

 An assessment of population growth drivers in Salisbury - Nathan reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Salisbury - Nathan's population is approximately 8,209 as of August 2025.
-This reflects an increase of 647 people since the 2021 Census, which reported a population of 7,562.
-The change is inferred from the estimated resident population of 8,181 in June 2024 and an additional 40 validated new addresses since the Census date.
-This level of population equates to a density ratio of 859 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-Over the past decade, Salisbury - Nathan has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA3 area.
+Salisbury - Nathan's population is around 8,207 as of November 2025.
+This reflects an increase of 645 people since the 2021 Census, which reported a population of 7,562 people.
+The change is inferred from the estimated resident population of 8,181 from the ABS as of June 2024 and an additional 39 validated new addresses since the Census date.
+This level of population equates to a density ratio of 859 persons per square kilometer.
+Over the past decade, Salisbury - Nathan has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%.
 Population growth was primarily driven by overseas migration, contributing approximately 75.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits, hence proportional growth weightings in line with ABS Greater Capital Region projections are applied where utilised.
-Future population trends suggest a population increase just below the median of statistical areas across the nation, with an expected increase of 533 persons to 2041 based on the latest population numbers, reflecting an increase of 6.2% in total over the 17 years.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population trends indicate a population increase just below the median of statistical areas across the nation, expecting an increase of 533 persons by 2041 based on latest population numbers, reflecting a total increase of 6.2% over the 17 years.

 Frequently Asked Questions - Population